 How Long Does External Wall Insulation Last?

-Due to External wall insulation – also known as solid wall insulation – is generally designed to last for around 30 years.
+External wall insulation – also known as solid wall insulation – is generally designed to last for around 30 years.
 This means that over the lifespan of the product it can help you to achieve heating bill savings of up to or even in excess of £13,800.

 The reason for the finite lifespan of external wall insulation in comparison to cavity wall insulation is due to the insulation boards being on the outside of the property and exposed to harsh weather conditions.
-In some cases though the insulation boards may last even longer than those 30 years, we simply recommend having them reassessed at that point to check what condition they are in – and of course they can be repainted throughout that time period if you fancy giving your home a different look.
+In some cases the insulation boards may last even longer than those 30 years, we simply recommend having them reassessed at that point to check what condition they are in – and of course, they can be repainted throughout that time period if you fancy giving your home a different look.

-All of the external wall insulation jobs carried out by Westville include a 25 year insurance backed guarantee.
+All of the external wall insulation jobs carried out by Westville include a 25-year insurance backed guarantee.

 How Long Does Loft Insulation Last?